deanna-stover/coursesCNU/2022/engl223spring2022/trailer.md

 Here are some things I'll be looking for:
 * **Follows directions**, meaning you don't go under or over your allotted 4-5 minutes.
-* Shows **professionalism** (i.e. takes the assignment seriously), including demonstrating that you've practiced your presentation beforehand.
+* Shows **professionalism** (i.e. takes the assignment seriously) including demonstrating that you've practiced your presentation beforehand.

 _____